-Officially the UK’s fastest growing classic car event, over 21,000 enthusiasts joined us for the Practical Classics Classic Car & Restoration Show 2017, bringing together all aspects of classic motoring.
+Officially the UK’s fastest growing classic car event, over 21,000 enthusiasts joined us for the Practical Classics Classic Car & Restoration Show, with Discovery, 2017, bringing together all aspects of classic motoring.
 From barn finds discovered after many years of storage and those project cars that have stalled in an owner’s garage, to restorations just getting back on the road and those pristine marques with gleaming brightwork and proud as punch owners.

 2017's show welcomed an out of action 1972 Rolls Royce Silver Shadow in the Barn Find display, whilst over at the Lancaster Insurance Pride of Ownership stand a 1972 Triumph Spitfire stole the show and was crowned the crowd's favourite.
 Classic Car Auctions hosted their biggest ever sale featuring over 200 cars with a total of £2.4 million being made across the two-day sale, and Mike Brewer and Ant Anstead hosted the live stage which saw Practical Classics Editor, Danny Hopkins' Jensen Interceptor restored to it's former glory.

-Over 1,000 stunning classic cars, from barn find to conours will be on display at the Practical Classics Classic Car & Restoration Show 2018.
+Over 1,000 stunning classic cars, from barn find to conours will be on display at the Practical Classics Classic Car & Restoration Show, with Discovery, 2018.
 Ranging from Austins and Fords to Porsches and Ferraris and everything in-between you can expect to be taken on a trip down a classic motoring memory lane.
 Iconic cars you could have seen in 2017 included a rare MG Y Type, an epically restored BMW M1, a Sahara crossing Citroen 2CV, one of the last racing GXL capris and of course much more.